Table of Contents

 Lidocaine (or lignocaine), prilocaine, mepivacaine, etidocaine, bupivacaine, ropivacaine and levobupivacaine

 Mnemonics to remember esters :

 Professional chlorine, benzene and cocaine are tetra packed.It is also easy to remember that amides have names with more than one letter ‘i’ while esters have one.

 Mode of Action of Local Anesthetics

-Local anesthetics act primarily by inhibiting the voltage gated sodium channels (they also inhibit potassium channels) on the neuronal membrane.
+Local anesthetics act primarily by inhibiting the voltage gated sodium channels (they also inhibit potassium channels) on the neuronal membrane and thus block peripheral nerve conduction.
 They bind more to the open or inactive sodium channels than those in their resting phase.